Triglochin maritima L. (USDA, ITIS)

 Arrow-grass - Triglochin maritima

 Cyanogenic glycoside triglochinin, which is hydrolysed in the rumen by microorganisms to produce hydrogen cyanide (HCN).
-All parts of the plant are poisonous especially if wilted.
+All parts of the plant are poisonous especially if wilted or under water deprived situations.
+Levels are highest in newly initiated plant tissues.
 The cyanide blocks the action of cytochrome oxidase that prevents hemoglobin from releasing oxygen to the tissues.
 Death results rapidly from anoxia.

 Perennial "grass like" plants with fleshy, half rounded, dark green leaves clumped at the base of the plant.
 Leaves are 6-8 inches long, linear, unjointed, and sheathed at the base.
 In cross section, the leaves are round with a flat or concave side.
 The inflorescence is a pediceled raceme up to 1 1/2 meters in length that appears as an unbranched, unjoined flower spike.
 The flowers are inconspicuous and numerous, with a greenish, 6-parted perianth.
 The fruits are made up of 3-6 celled capsules which turn a golden brown before splitting.